-Feds cite lax safety culture in Amtrak crash that killed 2
+Feds cite lax safety culture in Amtrak crash

 Philadelphia — The engineer of an Amtrak train that slammed into a backhoe near Philadelphia last April, killing two workers, tested positive for marijuana after the crash, according to investigative documents released Thursday that pointed to a lax safety culture at the railroad.

 Investigators found that the crew performing maintenance along the tracks had failed to follow procedures designed to keep workers safe and said Amtrak management was wrong to let the work go on without a detailed plan identifying hazards and ways to mitigate them.

 Amtrak’s assertions that the work was part of an ongoing, routine maintenance project that didn’t require a detailed plan “are simply a post-accident circling of the wagons to deny supervisory or management involvement in the review of a project gone bad,” investigators wrote.

 The track where the backhoe was working was closed to train traffic until about 20 minutes before the crash.
 After a shift change, the new foreman never called the train dispatcher to request that the track be closed again, investigators found.

 An Amtrak spokeswoman declined to comment Thursday, citing the ongoing National Transportation Safety Board investigation.

 The NTSB documents don’t come to any official conclusions on the cause of the crash but offer a glimpse into what investigators have learned thus far.

 The train’s engineer, 47-year-old Alexander Hunter, told investigators that he knew of maintenance work being done in the area but wasn’t given any warnings about equipment being on the same track as his train.

 Hunter blew the train’s horn and hit the brakes once he saw equipment on an adjacent track and then on his own track, about five seconds before impact.